-- 1.5 This study is specifically related to the historic environment and those sites which are the subject of the study have been assessed with due regard to all aspects/elements of the historic environment.
-These aspects/elements & assets are: - Listed buildings & structures (all grades): - There are currently 1076 listed buildings/structures. - A total of 55 are currently on the Council's 'at risk' list. - Conservation Areas: - There are currently 33 Conservation Areas. - Scheduled Monuments: - There are currently 32 scheduled monuments. - Registered Parks & Gardens (all grades): - There are currently 4 registered parks & gardens. - World Heritage Site & World Heritage Site Buffer Zone: - There are no World Heritage Sites in Bassetlaw.
-Although Creswell Crags is on the 'tentative' list. - Non-designated heritage assets: - There are over 1220 buildings and structures on the council's local list, identified in line with our approved criteria. - Unregistered park & gardens: - There are 57 unregistered sites identified in line with the Council's approved criteria and methodology. - Nottinghamshire Historic Environment Record: - This contains information on a wide range of sites across the district, including records and evidence relating to buildings, landscapes, local history, archaeological significance and individual archaeological finds.
+- 1.1 The proposed policies and site allocations of the Bassetlaw Local Plan have been informed by a detailed evidence base.
+This paper is specifically related to the historic environment and those sites which are the subject of the paper have been assessed with due regard to all aspects/elements of the historic environment.
+These aspects/elements & assets are: - Listed buildings & structures (all grades): - o There are currently 1076 listed buildings/structures. - o A total of 55 are currently on the Council's 'at risk' list. - Conservation Areas: - o There are currently 33 Conservation Areas. - Scheduled Monuments: - o There are currently 32 scheduled monuments. - Registered Parks & Gardens (all grades): - There are currently 4 registered parks & gardens. - World Heritage Site & World Heritage Site Buffer Zone: - There are no World Heritage Sites in Bassetlaw.
+Although Creswell Crags is on the 'tentative' list. - Non-designated heritage assets: - There are over 1220 buildings and structures on the council's local list, identified in line with our approved criteria. - Unregistered park & gardens: - o There are 57 unregistered sites identified in line with the Council's approved criteria and methodology. - Nottinghamshire Historic Environment Record: - This contains information on a wide range of sites across the district, including records and evidence relating to buildings, landscapes, local history, archaeological significance and individual archaeological finds. - 1.2 This study is set out in two sections, the first section is an assessment of all reasonable alternative sites taken forward to the Sustainability Appraisal for assessment.
+The second section is a more detailed heritage assessment of sites proposed for allocation following the SA of all reasonable alternatives and Site Selection process.
+The assessment of sites for allocation has been undertaken in four stages: - Stage 1: Bassetlaw Land Availability Assessment and identification of reasonable alternative sites.
+Sites assessed as 'unsuitable' have not been taken forward to stage 2.